z80/inertial_aim_injector/readme.md

 Experience smooth control where there was frustration.
 Unlock faster reaction times with natural motion input.

-Spread managed accuracy across every battlefield.
+Spread inertial aiming accuracy across every battlefield.
 Use the inertial aiming override device.
 Leave the thumbstick struggle behind.